BlueBrain/e-model-packager/e_model_packages/sscx2020/extra_data/scripts/README.md

 ## How to run the cell using python

-Running the cell with the default configuration should as easy as :
+Running the cell with the default configuration should as easy as:

-    sh run_py.sh

-if you want to run the three standard step stimuli protocols with synapses deactivated, or :

-    sh run_py.sh config_synapses.ini
+    sh run_py.sh config_path

-if you want to run the standard synapses stimuli only protocol.
+Where config_path is the path to a specific config file.
+You will find the available config files in the config folder.
+Note that the protocol used will depend on the contents of the config file.

-If you want to change the default parameters, go see the 'How to change the configuration file' section.
+If you want to change the contents of the config files, go see the 'How to change the configuration file' section.

+The output can be found under python_recordings.

 ## How to run the cell using hoc

-Running the cell with the default configuration
-(three standard step stimuli protocols with synapses deactivated) should as easy as :
+You can also run the simulation using hoc.
+In order to do that, you will have to first create the hoc files with the following line:

+    python create_hoc.py --config_path config_path

+Where config_path is the path to a specific config file.
+You will find the available config files in the config folder.
+Note that the protocol used will depend on the contents of the config file.

+If you want to change the contents of the config files, go see the 'How to change the configuration file' section.

+Then run the simulation with:

     sh run_hoc.sh

-If you want to change the default parameters, change the config file according to the
-'How to change the configuration file' section of this README, and then run the create_hoc.py script using python :

-    python create_hoc.py --c <your_config_file>.ini

-The hoc files are then rewritten and you can run them as described above.
+The output can be found under python_recordings.

 ## How to use the GUI